All Episodes

 That'll be tomorrow, September 4th.

-Apparently Latino leaders are rallying as we speak.
+Apparently, Latino leaders are rallying as we speak.

-And uh what we're learning is that quote Trump's agenda of starving of our starving our communities of resources in order to enrich his billionaire friends is already having disastrous consequences on Chicago's black, brown, and working class communities.
+And what we're learning is that, quote, Trump's agenda of starving our communities of resources in order to enrich his billing our friends is already having disastrous consequences on Chicago's black, brown, and working class communities, activist Rich Wallace said in a statement.

 Again, under Biden, Chicago was one of America's most violent cities.